Connect with us on X Connect with us on Facebook Read our most recent blog Watch us on YouTube Connect with us on Instagram

 • MLGW has been involved in public-access EV charging for over a decade.
 MLGW hosts a public-access Level 2 charger on the second floor of its Beale Street Landing parking garage, located at the corner of South Front Street and Dr. M.L.K.
 Jr. Avenue; helped Shelby Farms Park install Level 2 chargers in 2012 through a grant from TVA and the Electric Power Research Institute (EPRI); and assisted dozens of businesses in installing Level 2 chargers during the federally funded EV Project.

 • MLGW is helping companies site Level 2 and DC Fast Chargers for public-access charging.
-Although an estimated 80% of personal EV charging occurs at home (often by connecting the Level 1 charging cable that came with the vehicle to an existing 120-volt outlet in garage or carport), there are more than 200 public-access charging sites in Shelby County (up 43% from April 2021) and the number continues to grow.
+Although an estimated 80% of personal EV charging occurs at home (often by connecting the Level 1 charging cable that came with the vehicle to an existing 120-volt outlet in garage or carport), there are more than 298 public-access charging sites in Shelby County—which is more than double the number in April 2021.
 You can find charging locations on numerous websites such as PlugShare , ChargeHub and EnergyRight as well as with mobile apps, many mapping websites — and the onboard display in most EVs.
+In terms of fast chargers (DC Fast Chargers or Tesla Superchargers) there are now 60 in Shelby County—or 1 per 107 EVs registered locally.

-• MLGW offers access to Level 2 charger ratings and retailers through the EnergyRight Marketplace .
-Models have Enervee efficiency scores ranging from 51 to 100, so you can evaluate that important aspect along with other factors if looking to install Level 2 equipment for faster charging at home or work.
+• MLGW offers access to Level 2 charging equipment ratings and retailers through the EnergyRight Marketplace.
+Models have Enervee efficiency scores ranging from 71 to 100, so you can evaluate energy efficiency along with other factors if looking to install Level 2 equipment for faster charging at home or work.

-• MLGW is assisting local school districts seeking funding from the EPA Clean School Bus Program to add electric buses and other low-emission models to their fleets or the fleets of transportation vendors.
+• MLGW assisted local school districts who sought funding from the EPA Clean School Bus Program to add electric buses and other low-emission models to their fleets or the fleets of transportation vendors.
+Memphis Shelby County Schools was awarded $6.7 million in the first round to fund 17 electric school buses and associated bus charging.
+Watch for news in second half of 2025.

 • MLGW joined DET partners in creating the Multifamily EV Charging Infrastructure Guide to help property developers, owners and managers understand the benefits and options for installing EV chargers in their communities.

 • TDEC and TVA announced grants available to local electric utilities to create the Fast Charge TN Network, with public-access DC Fast Chargers located at least every 50 miles along interstates and major highway across the state.
 TDEC awarded MLGW funding to install, own and operate DC Fast Chargers at two locations in Shelby County—filling gaps in the I-40/I-69 corridor (downtown/medical center) and the I-269 corridor in Collierville.
-MLGW has released a Request for Proposals for a turnkey solution to provide engineering, procurement and construction services.
-Expect to hear more about these projects in 2024.
+MLGW is developing plans for both sites, where equipment will be installed in 2026.

 Interested in Transportation Tips of the Week?
-The U.S. Department of Energy’s Vehicle Technologies Office studies topics related to transportation energy use and publishes a weekly fact, often related to EVs.
+The U.S. Department of Energy’s Vehicle Technologies Office studies topics related to transportation energy use and published a weekly fact through 2024, often related to EVs.
 See examples below that answer common EV-related questions and click here to find more.